 Once the visa is approved, students can arrive in the US up to 30 days before their classes begin, but must maintain the visa throughout their studies, and then leave the country within 60 days after their program has been completed.
 Students also have the option to extend their stay in the USA through a change of status, or through programs such as OPT.

 Some institutions will require all of their international students to buy school-sponsored insurance coverage, while others will allow these students to purchase a plan of their own choosing.
-Regardless of the health insurance requirements that your school may have, be sure to remember that purchasing appropriate insurance is the only way to protect against outrageous, and often unforeseen medical bills.
+Regardless of the health insurance requirements that your school may have, be sure to remember that purchasing appropriate insurance is the only way to protect against unforeseen medical bills.

 Since there are no federal insurance requirements for F1 visa holders, their institutions may handle health insurance for these students in a variety of ways: